ccutter270/clueless/README.md

 Ongoing list of thing that still need to be done as we find them

 - Make a "go back" button for move options? especially accuse so if player accidentally presses accuse they can go back and chose a different option
+- If a player drops out during the game - remove them & distribute their cards to others(stretch goal)
 - If there are no move options (all hallways are blocked), allow for accusation but not movement (can't make a suggestion)
 - Update game state more often / when actions are taken
   - just change "self.last_action_taken" in game class to desired string, then call self.send_game_state